The Measured Scoop

 Seasoning - OK, this ingredient is a little controversial because I almost always prefer natural and scratch-made foods.
 Ranch flavor seasoning blends are not that.
 However, life is all about balance, and using premade Ranch seasoning powder saves time and gives the burger a crave-worthy flavor.

-If you want to make your own blend, here is a simple Ranch seasoning mix you can probably make from what you have in your cupboard.
+If you want to make your own seasoning blend, here is a simple Ranch seasoning mix you can probably make from what you already have in your cupboard.

 Cheese - Grate the cheddar cheese by hand into a fine shred.
 This will better blend into the burger meat than the standard large shred.
-Avoid pre-grated cheeses, as they are coated in an anti-clumping agent that inhibits their ability to melt well.
+Avoid pre-grated cheeses, as they are often coated with an anti-clumping agent that hinders their ability to melt smoothly.

-Griddled onions - Rather than a slowly cooked sweet and soft carmelized onion, griddled onions are cooked quickly on high heat to get some nice browning at the edges and a bit of softness while still keeping that fresh onion flavor.
+Griddled onions - Rather than a slowly cooked sweet and soft caramelized onion, griddled onions are cooked quickly over high heat to get some nice browning at the edges and a bit of softness while still keeping that fresh onion flavor.

 • Measuring cups and spoons